Steve Neary

-Stephen Aloysius Neary (1925–1996) is a former politician and cabinet minister in Newfoundland and Labrador, Canada.
+Stephen Aloysius Neary (June 21, 1925 – June 7, 1996) was a Newfoundlander and Canadian politician and cabinet minister who served as the provincial Leader of the Official Opposition.

+Early life

-Neary worked at the Argentia Naval Base until 1945 before moving to a job at the Dominion Steel Company on Bell Island.
-He helped unionize the office employees at the company and then served on the municipal council.
+Neary was born in Bell Island on June 21, 1925.
+He worked at the Argentia Naval Base until 1945 before returning home and moving onto a job at the Dominion Steel Company.
+While working there, he helped unionize the office employees before serving on the municipal council.